They say that when starting a business, you want to choose something you enjoy doing, or even that you can be passionate about.

 Even if it's not delivery related!

 What do you enjoy the most about your work (whether it's delivery or anything else)?
-What are the small joys?
+Are there small joys?
+Big joys?
 What are your why's and how do those keep you going?